MelSumner/MelSumner.github.io/_posts/2025-09-12-avoid-modals-in-nested-contexts.md

 * Need search-first approach? → Use Inline Search + Modal.

 The thing is, there's probably _some_ way to make the weird patterns technically conformant.
 If that's your only goal, then this post probably isn't for you.
 However, if we remember that WCAG is the bare minimum base guidelines, and that accessibile experiences do require additional thoughtfulness, then I hope you found some inspiration here.
+I love you internet.
+Do better.

 Until next time,